soxueren/atsd/api/sql/README.md

 ### WHERE Clause

-The `WHERE` clause is a condition which must be satisfied in order to be included in results.
+The `WHERE` clause is a condition which must be satisfied by the row in order to be included in results.

 Columns referenced in the `WHERE` clause are replaced by their value for the given row.
 The condition is then evaluated for each row, and if the result is `TRUE`, the row is included in the result set.